Fingerstyle guitar

 Fingerstyle guitar is the technique of playing the guitar or bass guitar by plucking the strings directly with the fingertips, fingernails, or picks attached to fingers, as opposed to flatpicking (plucking individual notes with a single plectrum, commonly called a "pick").
 The term "fingerstyle" is something of a misnomer, since it is present in several different genres and styles of music—but mostly, because it involves a completely different technique, not just a "style" of playing, especially for the guitarist's picking/plucking hand.
 The term is often used synonymously with fingerpicking except in classical guitar circles, although fingerpicking can also refer to a specific tradition of folk, blues and country guitar playing in the US.
-The terms "fingerstyle" and "fingerpicking" also applied to similar string instruments such as the banjo.
+The terms "fingerstyle" and "fingerpicking" are also applied to similar string instruments such as the banjo.

 Music arranged for fingerstyle playing can include chords, arpeggios (the notes of a chord played one after the other, as opposed to simultaneously) and other elements such as artificial harmonics, hammering on and pulling off notes with the fretting hand, using the body of the guitar percussively (by tapping rhythms on the body), and many other techniques.
 Often, the guitarist will play the melody notes, interspersed with the melody's accompanying chords and the deep bassline (or bass notes) simultaneously.
 Some fingerpicking guitarists also intersperse percussive tapping along with the melody, chords and bassline.
 Fingerstyle is a standard technique on the classical or nylon string guitar, but is considered more of a specialized technique on steel string guitars.
 Fingerpicking is less common on electric guitar.
 The timbre of fingerpicked notes is described as "result[ing] in a more piano-like attack," and less like pizzicato.